Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 upper tracheostomy incision

-The technique for performing upper and lower tracheostomy differs only in the initial stage - the direction of the soft tissue incision.
+The technique of performing upper and lower tracheostomy differs only in the initial stage - the direction of the soft tissue incision.
 The first option is more often used in adults, lower tracheostomy - in children.

-Percutaneous tracheostomy has several advantages:
+Percutaneous tracheostomy has a number of advantages:

-2. Requires less time than an open tracheostomy;
+2. Requires less time than open tracheostomy;

 3. Minor surgical trauma, so the risk of bleeding and infection is lower;